 The Issuer is exposed to credit risks as a result of its trading activities, providing loans, hedging transactions, investment and intermediation activities.
 Failure of the Issuer's customers to meet repayments on their loans could adversely affect the Issuer's finances and therefore its ability to pay interest and/or principal on the Covered Bonds.
 Credit risk is managed at two levels: at the level of the individual client (transaction) and at the portfolio level.
-The credit underwriting, credit models and reporting, and credit operations departments are directly responsible for credit risk management.
+The credit underwriting, credit operations, and strategic credit risk management departments are directly responsible for credit risk management.
 All are organizationally independent of the Issuer's business segments and directly accountable to the member of the Issuer's board of directors responsible for risk management.
-The Issuer defines within its credit policy the general principles, methods and instruments used for the purpose of identification, measurement and management of credit risk.
-The credit models and reporting department is responsible for setting loan policy, which is revised at least once a year.
-The Issuer defines within its internal guidelines approval competencies for credit deals, including definition of responsibilities and competencies of the credit committee.
+The strategic credit risk management department is responsible for directing the Issuer's credit policy, which defines the general principles, methods and instruments used for the purpose of identification, measurement and management of credit risk, while the specific risk parameters are defined in the credit strategy for the particular year.
+The Issuer defines within its internal guidelines approval competencies for credit deals, including the definition of responsibilities and competencies of the credit committee.